 Progressive Muscle Relaxation.
 Tight, tense muscles…hardly a scenario for relaxation; more a set-up for things like a migraine or backache.
 That’s why you need to loosen up your muscles, which have a way of reacting to stress with knots, spasms and painful contractions.
 This technique (also known as Jacobson relaxation) involves slowly tightening and relaxing various muscle groups.
-Though there are many ways to do this, one, recommended by the Mayo Clinic, involved beginning at your toes and progress slowly to your neck and head; tense each muscle for a minimum of five seconds; then repeat.
+Though there are many ways to do this; one, recommended by the Mayo Clinic, involves beginning at your toes and progressing slowly to your neck and head; tense each muscle for a minimum of five seconds; then repeat.

 To give the relaxation response a double whammy, try combining it with guided imagery and breathing exercises.